kristoferl/aboveandbeyond-cli/README.md

 aboveandbeyond-cli
 ==================

-Command line interface for the episodes on aboveandbeyond.nu
+Command line interface for the episodes in the rss feed for aboveandbeyond.nu

 #####Requires:
 bash, wget, mpg123

 #####Usage:
-    ./abgt - plays the latest episodes from aboveandbeyond.nu rss-feed
+    ./abgt - Plays the latest episodes
+    ./abgt.py - Lets you choose which episode to play

 Inspired by https://github.com/jseb/musicforprogramming.net-cli and based on the bash template https://github.com/jseb/bash-templates/blob/master/bash_template